Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

-To measure the identified variables we only used either validated scales or adapted items from scales used in previous publications with high reliabilities.
-The only exceptions were `productivity', `quality and quantity of communication with colleagues and line managers', and `daily routines' for which we created our own items because we could not find existing scales suitable for our purposes.
-Responses were mostly given on 5-, 6-, or 7-point response scales with higher values indicating a higher score on each variable.
-Every scale is briefly subsequently described with its name, reference, and reliability metrics (i.e., Cronbach's alpha) across all the four data collection waves.
-In this paper, we use the terms `wave' and `time' interchangeably.
-For a detailed descriptions of the items see Russo et al.~\cite{russo2020predictors}.
+To measure the identified variables, we only used either validated scales or adapted items from scales used in previous publications with high reliabilities.
+The only exceptions were `productivity,' `quality and quantity of communication with colleagues and line managers, and `daily routines' for which we created our own items because we could not find existing scales suitable for our purposes.
+Responses were mainly given on 5-, 6-, or 7-point response scales, with higher values indicating a higher score on each variable.
+Every scale is briefly subsequently described with its name, reference, and reliability metrics (i.e., Cronbach's alpha) across all six data collection waves.
+For detailed descriptions of the items, see Appendix~\ref{sec:appendixQuestions} and Appendix~\ref{sec:appendixQuestionsW6}.